turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 - Fetch 20 geography questions and for each trivia console.log the answer only
 - Fetch 20 geography questions and console.log the response status code.
 - Fetch 30 geography questions and console.log an array of only the hard trivia

+## Even more practice time:

+This [repo](https://github.com/turingschool-examples/ajax-lesson-FE) has instructions in the README for implementing a fetch request into a basic React app.

+Try it out!

+---

 ##### Further Reading: